Superquinn: Expansion

 In February 2007 Superquinn purchased the Montrose Hotel in Donnybrook from Jury's Doyle for €40 million and planned to develop the site as a supermarket and apartments.
 Superquinn expanded after the SRH takeover.
-It opened stores in Heuston South Quarter, Rathborne, Rathgar, Ranelagh and Portlaoise and planned to open a store in Clongriffin.
+It opened supermarkets in Heuston South Quarter, Rathborne, Rathgar, Ranelagh and Portlaoise and planned to open in Clongriffin.

-In early 2010 it was confirmed that the Heuston South Quarter store was on schedule for a planned opening in October 2010, it opened on 14 October 2010.
+In early 2010 it was confirmed that the Heuston South Quarter shop was on schedule for a planned opening in October 2010, it opened on 14 October 2010.

 The Sunday Times Home section reported in May 2010 that Superquinn Clongriffin was on hold, with Superquinn quoting that they were "not yet in a position to confirm a likely opening date for a store in Clongriffin".
 Residents of Clongriffin and surrounding neighbourhoods feared the planned opening would not transpire.

 On 3 September 2008, The Irish Times reported that a number of approaches had been made to buy Superquinn, including from BWG Foods Limited, The Musgrave Group plc, J Sainsbury plc, and Asda Stores Limited.
 However, later that day Simon Burke told RTÉ News and Current Affairs that the company was not for sale.

-Superquinn opened its refurbished flagship store in Blackrock, Co Dublin in October 2012.
-The retailer invested over €2m in the layout of the store, including a complete overhaul of the fresh food section and an expansion of the fish counter, butchery, cheesemonger and parking spaces area.
-It had also completed work on Ballinter, Blanchardstown, Bray, Knocklyon, Northside, Ranelagh, Swords and Walkinstown.
+Superquinn opened its refurbished flagship supermarket in Blackrock, Co Dublin in October 2012.
+The retailer invested over €2m in the layout of the shop, including a complete overhaul of the fresh food section and an expansion of the fish counter, butchery, cheesemonger and parking spaces area.
+It had also completed work on Ballinteer, Blanchardstown, Bray, Knocklyon, Northside, Ranelagh, Swords and Walkinstown.

 Failed ventures

 The company's innovations did not all become successful.
 One side effort of the company was the failed bank Tusa (the Irish word for you in the accusative case), a joint venture with TSB Bank (now part of Permanent TSB).
-A joint venture with Texaco to introduce small Superquinn convenience stores at petrol forecourts, SuperQ, also failed.
+A joint venture with Texaco to introduce small Superquinn convenience shops at petrol forecourts, SuperQ, also failed.

-Perhaps more importantly for the company was its failure to expand - Superquinn had less than a third of the branches of its other full-service rivals, Tesco Ireland and Dunnes Stores, and was even eclipsed by discount stores Aldi and Lidl, who have been very aggressive in acquiring sites compared to Superquinn.
-Its stores were heavily located in the Dublin and Leinster areas (with 3 stores in Munster, and none at all in Connacht or Ulster) in contrast to the other operators which operate nationwide.
+Perhaps more importantly for the company was its failure to expand - Superquinn had less than a third of the branches of its other full-service rivals, Tesco Ireland and Dunnes Stores, and was even eclipsed by discount retailers Aldi and Lidl, who have been very aggressive in acquiring sites compared to Superquinn.
+Its supermarkets were heavily located in the Dublin and Leinster areas (with 3 in Munster, and none at all in Connacht or Ulster) in contrast to the other operators which operated nationwide.